CS157A-Team-5/CS157A-Team-5/README.md

 People can meet together in groups so their pets can play so we need our database to store the information of the groups

 ### Owns (Owner-to-Pet)
-All pets registered in our application have owners to the database needs to store that information as a relationship
+All pets registered in our application have owners so the database needs to store that information as a relationship

 ### Friends (Pet-to-Pet)
 The goal of PetBook is to allow pets to meet and befriend new pets so our database needs to store that relationship